na-na-hi/renget/archive/strawberryboy.md

 -> hi! im bailey. **non**human 15yo enfj-t 7w6, im
-also a introject in a sys. i am from multiple [sources!!](https://rentry.co/ptdemo) ![](https://media.discordapp.net/attachments/903364339464044575/1088801140877045880/A5A353EA-7898-4A87-9139-76F796E3E087.gif) (i am more **disconnect**ed from some than others.) im bipoc (afro italian), i say slurs i have adhd**tism**, bipolar, suspected **bpd** & *bad* social anxiety ![](https://media.discordapp.net/attachments/903364339464044575/1088801140180799609/1E25AFBA-BAAA-4B15-8CDF-97979FBC09F0.gif) i may shut **down** or get very **over** whelmed **very** easily (do **not** take it personally)
+also a introject in a sys. i am from multiple [sources!!](https://rentry.co/ptdemo) ![](https://media.discordapp.net/attachments/903364339464044575/1088801140877045880/A5A353EA-7898-4A87-9139-76F796E3E087.gif) (i am more **disconnect**ed from some than others.) please **refrain** from treating me as your 'sourcemate' it pisses me off! im literally just a girl lol. im bipoc (afro italian), i say slurs i have adhd**tism**, bipolar, suspected **bpd** & *bad* social anxiety ![](https://media.discordapp.net/attachments/903364339464044575/1088801140180799609/1E25AFBA-BAAA-4B15-8CDF-97979FBC09F0.gif) i may shut **down** or get very **over** whelmed **very** easily (do **not** take it personally)